 • 2 days for minor activities.

 When the activity commences, the activity promoter shall submit the Actual Start of activity notice, setting out the Actual Start of the activity, and the duration must be the same as that given in the permit.
 The permit end date is automatically adjusted to allow the agreed duration if the activity starts on any day up to the last day of the starting window.
 The duration applies to continuous calendar days and, once the activity starts, the activity promoter has only the successive calendar days in duration in which to complete the activity subject to the conditions applicable granted within the permit.

+Unless otherwise stated all references to days refer to working days.

 5.16 Works Clear

-A Works Clear Notice is used following an interim reinstatement.
-The Works Clear Notice must be given no later than the end of the working day following the one on which the activity was cleared.
+A notice indicating works clear is used following an interim reinstatement.
+The notice indicating works clear must be given no later than the end of the working day following the one on which the activity was cleared.
 Where the activity is completed in different phases such as interim and permanent reinstatement, there will be a need for separate permits for each phase.
 In no circumstances should permits be sought for more than one phase.

-All spoil, excess materials, stores and all signing, lighting and guarding must be removed from site before the activity can be regarded as completed for a works clear notice.
+All spoil, excess materials, stores and all signing, lighting and guarding must be removed from site before the activity can be regarded as completed for a notice indicating works clear.
 A new permit will be required for any subsequent phases such as to complete the permanent reinstatement.

 5.17 Works Closed

-A Works Closed Notice is used following permanent reinstatement.
-The Works Closed Notice must be given by the end of the next working day following the day on which the activity was closed.
-All spoil, excess materials, stores and all signing, lighting and guarding must be removed from site before the activity can be regarded as completed for a Works Closed Notice.
+A notice indicating works closed is used following permanent reinstatement.
+The notice indicating works closed must be given by the end of the next working day following the day on which the activity was closed.
+All spoil, excess materials, stores and all signing, lighting and guarding must be removed from site before the activity can be regarded as completed for a notice indicating works closed.
 If temporary road markings have been used, then the activity is not complete until the permanent markings are applied and the activity duration should also cover this period.

 5.18 Application Requirements